emilymech/emilymech/content/publication/szewczyk_et_al_2020/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - 'Jakub M. Szewczyk'
   - admin
-  - Robert Ford
+  - 'Kara D. Federmeier'

 # Author notes (optional)
-author_notes:
+author_notes: ''
-  - 'Equal contribution'
-  - 'Equal contribution'

 date: '2013-07-01T00:00:00Z'
 doi: ''